Explosion-Scratch/typstudio-continued/README.md

 - Support for multiple documents at once
 - Editor also renders PDFs, images, and other media for convenience.
 - Git integration - interactive diff editor

+Note: I started with the original [Typstudio](https://github.com/Cubxity/typstudio) by Cubixity but almost all of the code now has been rewritten from scratch by me.